v8/v8.dev/src/blog/v8-release-99.md

 // ['Africa/Cairo']
 ```

-The `textInfo` property of Intl.Locale returns an object to specify the information related to text.
+The `textInfo` property of `Intl.Locale` returns an object to specify the information related to text.
 Currently it only has one property, `direction`, to indicate default directionality for text in the locale.
 It is designed to be used for [HTML `dir` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/dir) and [CSS `direction` property](https://developer.mozilla.org/en-US/docs/Web/CSS/direction).
-It indicates the ordering of characters ltr (left-to-right) or rtl (right-to-left):
+It indicates the ordering of characters - `ltr` (left-to-right) or `rtl` (right-to-left):

 ```js
 arabicEgyptLocale.textInfo